Seven Ages of Rock: Programme 1: The Birth of Rock

 However, despite his UK success, Hendrix was still largely ignored in his home country.
-This was to change when he played the Monterey Pop Festival at the height of The Summer of Love.
-The Who played first, with an aggression never before seen in the U.S.A.
-Hendrix stunned the crowds further with his explosive sound and showmanship culminating in setting fire to his guitar.
+This was to change when he played the Monterey International Pop Festival at the height of the Summer of Love.
+The Who played first, with an aggression never before seen in the United States, Hendrix stunned the crowds further with his explosive sound and showmanship culminating in setting fire to his guitar.

 In 1966, The Beatles had taken refuge in the studio, transforming themselves from a pop band to psychedelic pioneers.
 When Sgt.
 Pepper's Lonely Hearts Club Band was released in 1967, Hendrix covered it on one of the experience's next shows.
 Having seen the power of the studio album he went on to create Electric Ladyland.
 However, it led to Hendrix becoming more deeply involved in drugs and Chas Chandler leaving as manager.

 By 1968, America and Europe were being torn apart by conflict at home and abroad.
 The Rolling Stones tapped into these feelings with a new creative zeal.
 However, their performance at Altamont became one of the most violent days in rock history, after a member of Hells Angels killed Meredith Hunter, a drugged member of the audience, who drew a revolver from his jacket during the Stones' set.
-The Altamont festival was meant to mirror the Woodstock Festival, where Hendrix delivered a searing version of the Star-Spangled Banner, which many saw as a political statement against the Vietnam War.
-However, Hendrix began to tire of stage performance and at the Isle of Wight festival in 1970 he gave a lacklustre performance.
-In September he died of an accidental overdose.
+The Altamont festival was meant to mirror the Woodstock Festival, where Hendrix delivered a searing version of the Star-Spangled Banner, which some saw as a political statement against the Vietnam War.
+However, Hendrix began to tire of stage performance and at the Isle of Wight Festival in 1970, he gave a lacklustre performance.
+In September, he died of an accidental overdose.
 Along with the deaths of Jim Morrison and Janis Joplin and the breaking up of The Beatles, this brought this age of rock to a close.